MsSam08/Data-Science-and-Engineering-projects-AI-ML-included-/README.md

 # Data-Science-and-Engineering-projects-AI-ML-included-
 This repository contains a collection of Data Science, Machine Learning, and Data Engineering projects that I have practiced and implemented.
-These projects are inspired by real-world examples and tutorials, allowing me to explore data collection, cleaning, analysis, modeling, and deployment
+These projects are inspired by real-world examples and tutorials, allowing me to explore data collection, cleaning, analysis, modeling, and deployment.

 ## Data Science & Engineering